MasonSakai/Iris-Full-Body-Tracking/README.md

 # VR-AI-Full-Body-Tracking
+## This is in the process of being rewritten, should have a driver version (no input emulator!) by the end of June

 An AI driven, camera based Full Body tracking solution for VR systems

 This is free, besides the cost of cameras, which are fairly cheap (you can use your phone, and naturally the computer's webcam)